department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability-Test-Dec-2020/conversation-guide.md

 ## Warm-up Questions - 5 minutes

 - Can you tell me a little about yourself?
 - Are you a Veteran with a caregiver?
-Or caregiver with a Veteran?
+Caregiver with a Veteran?

 **For Caregivers:**